marcusebrady/xgbphot/README.md

 ## Description

 Fast-JX is the photolysis scheme used in GEOS-Chem version 14.2.2 ([10.5281/zenodo10034814](https://zenodo.org/records/10034814)) and in this project we parameterise these photolysis rate calculations through an ensemble of XGBoost models.
 Using [XGBoost version 1.6.0](https://xgboost.readthedocs.io/en/stable/) we train the models in python and then implement this models in Fortran in GEOS-Chem.
+Models can be found [here](https://zenodo.org/records/12706326).

 ## Usage
 ### Files in Repo.